-The second stage of labor is when the puppies are delivered, which can take up to 24 hours.
-Usually puppies are birthed every 30 to 60 minutes, but should not take more than two hours each.
+The mother dog gives birth to her puppies during the second stage of labor, which can take up to 24 hours.
+Usually the mother dog births a puppy every 30 to 60 minutes, but they should not take more than two hours each.
 It is helpful to rely on a vet’s x-rays to know the number of expected puppies so it is clear when stage two is complete.

 Symptoms Of Dog Pregnancy

 Between the 25th and 28th day of pregnancy, a vet will be able to feel the belly to determine if puppies are on the way.
-This should only be done by a professional veterinarian.
+Only a professional veterinarian should do this.
 If you try to feel for puppies on your own, you could harm the fetuses or cause a miscarriage.